Sources and Structure

 mTOR activation from leucine has been confirmed in the tissue of humans following oral supplementation[67][68] as well as p70S6K activation.[11]
 Akt activation has been investigated, and there has been a failure to find any alteration in activity in human muscle[11] which suggests that the release of insulin from the pancreas induced by leucine (noted to occur in humans[69] and insulin activates Akt) may not be relevant.

-Leucine is able to stimulate mTOR activity and its subsequent protein synthesis signalling.
+Leucine is able to stimulate mTOR activity and its subsequent protein synthesis signaling.
 Although Akt/PKB positively influences mTOR activity (so when Akt is activated, it activates mTOR) leucine appears to work via a different pathway and activate mTOR without affecting Akt.
 Regardless, anything that activates mTOR will then activate p70S6K and then promote muscle protein synthesis

 This anabolic effect of leucine appears to favor skeletal muscle more than hepatic (liver) tissue[70] and appears to be augmented by physical exercise (muscle contractions)[71] with some studies suggesting preloading leucine to a workout is more effective than other times (in acutely increasing protein synthesis).[72][73]